ChiragKaudan/ThoughtsBlogged/_posts/2024-08-10- my-favorite-algorithm.md

 treated in a similar way; studying the classics is good, and it's a neat way to get early undergraduates to think about the world of (math) problems rigorously and algorithmically.
 But algorithm design is what must be studied for a student to convert their knowledge into eventually synthesizing novel solutions to problems, to contribute to the conversation themselves.

-The Stable Matching Problem is certainly one of those classics but further provides a great domain to first reason with combinatorial algorithms and practice formulating problems in a mathematically precise way.
+The Stable Matching Problem is certainly one of those classics but also provides a great domain to first reason with combinatorial algorithms and practice formulating problems in a mathematically precise way.
 It's why Kleinberg and Tardos open up their 800+ page textbook _Algorithm Design_ (a fantastic algorithms textbook, by the way) with this problem.

 Kleinberg and Tardos spend so much inkspace talking about the history and motivations of this problem and why anybody would even want to think about the ideas that the problem captures before formulating a mathematical problem that is solvable via an algorithm.
 Within the first 10 pages of the book, they emphasize that the title of their book, and the subject we are studying, is algorithm **design** and that decision was not unintentional.